Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 # Chapter 11

 Tabletop exercises are a type of scenario-based training where participants discuss and analyze a hypothetical incident in a non-threatening environment.

+When collecting evidence ensure that it is admissible in court.

+Chain of custody provides assurances that personnel controlled and handled evidence properly after collecting it.

+Legal hold refers to a legal obligation to maintain different types of data as evidence.
+Electronic discovery, or eDiscovery, is the identification and collection of electronically stored information.
+A legal hold requires an organization to protect existing data as evidence.